Bulgaria Digital Nomad Visa - 2026 Update

 Who Is It For?

-Remote employees under contract with a foreign employer.
+Remote employees working for a foreign employer

-Freelancers or independent professionals providing services to non-Bulgarian clients.
+Freelancers or independent professionals with international clients

 What Does It Allow You to Do?

-Work remotely for foreign clients or employers.
+Work remotely for foreign employers or clients

 Bulgaria Digital Nomad Visa Requirements

-A valid passport with at least 6–12 months of remaining validity and blank pages.
+A valid passport with at least 6–12 months of remaining validity and blank pages

-Recent passport-sized photographs that meet biometric standards.
+Recent passport-sized photos that meet biometric requirements

-A clean criminal record certificate from your country of residence.
+A clean criminal record certificate from your country of residence

 Proof of Financial Self-Sufficiency

-Bank statements reflecting consistent income.
+Bank statements reflecting consistent income

 Private Health Insurance

-Cover both medical emergencies and hospital treatment.
+Cover medical emergencies and hospital treatment

 Travel insurance is not accepted; it must be long-term residency health insurance.
 You can find our recommendations for the best health insurance plans for digital nomads here.